DanCarvajal/dancarvajal.github.io/_posts/2017-1-13-Nintendo-Switched-Off.md

 ---
 layout: post
-title: Armchair Product Designer: the Nintendo Switch
+title: Armchair Product Designer, the Nintendo Switch
 author: Dan Carvajal
 ---
 > Welcome to a new blog post series where I express my confusion and problems with products.
 I've talked about products before but more as reviews.
 This series is for me to comment on things I never intend to buy.
 My first target the Nintendo Switch.